blakejakopovic/NostrEventPlayground/README.md

 -- For identities but aggregate POW (all their events)
 ## TODO: Maybe add in their identity pow to agg pow, as it should count
 select * from identities where pow_agg is not NULL order by pow_agg desc

+-- Who has the highest pubkey PoW? select name,pow from identities order by pow desc

+-- Who has the highest agg Pow? select name,pow_agg from identities order by pow_agg desc
 ```

 ### NIP-14 - Subject tag in Text events